The Value of Knowing Your Personal Values

 - Obliterate injustice everywhere.
 We believe in you.

 P.S.
-If you use our card deck and you have feedback, !
+If you use our card deck and you have feedback, give it!